 - Tick and flick – Many checklists only use closed questions requiring yes or no answers, this often results in a column of ticks, and little confidence that anything was actually looked at.

 - Focus – Often the focus is on ensuring that each and every checklist question is fully completed rather than focussing on the biggest risk area, which may vary from one situation to another.

-- Scoring – Lots of organizations use a method of scoring for their audits, whilst this has some merit it will often result in people only focussing on the questions with the highest score rather than all of the activities.
+- Scoring – Some organisations use a method of scoring for their audits and whilst this has some merit, it can result in people only focussing on the questions with the highest score rather than all of the activities.

 - Happy sheet – If the checklist questions are too simple and superficial there is a tendency for people to think everything is compliant when in reality there are deeper issues.

 - Order – If the questions on the checklist do not reflect the order of the activities as they happen, it can result in organisations modifying their process to suit the checklist.
 This can possibly mean doing activities in the wrong order just to keep an auditor happy.

 - Multiple – Have a number of different checklists and rotate them.
 This way each can be smaller allowing more time for each question and people are much less likely to get bored because they will be looking at different evidence each time.

 - Specific – If you want a specific answer then ask a specify question.
 Don’t ask questions like “Are the scales calibrated?” ask “What is the serial number of the weighing scales and when is its next calibration due date?”

 - Freedom – If there is not a specific answer then allow the auditor some freedom in the checklist – however, steer away from the tick and flick.
 Don’t ask “Are the people competent?” ask “How are the people deemed competent?”.